gmihov001/css-tutorial-exercises-course/exercises/01-Hello-World/README.md

 To apply styles you always have to follow thеse steps:

-1. Read the HTML and pick what element you want to decorate to apply CSS to it.
+1. Read the HTML and pick which element you want to decorate, so you can apply CSS to it.
-2. Apply the style with the `style` attribute as above.
+2. Apply the CSS style inline with the `style` attribute as above.

 That is it!
 The rest is just semantics! 😁